appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

     if ($isLinux) {
       Write-Host "This is Linux!"
     } else {
-      Weite-Host "This is NOT a Linux!"
+      Write-Host "This is NOT a Linux!"
     }
 ```